nbasu02/pyramid_alchemy_auth/README.txt

 Once the project is created, you then need to install it into your virtualenv
 - python setup.py develop # or pip install -e .
 Then install necessary libraries
-- pip install -r requirements.txt # or replace with your own Then initialize the database initialize_my_project_name_db # will create a postgresql database and create the necessary tables.
+- pip install -r requirements/python2.txt # or replace with your own OR for python 3 users
+- pip install -r requirements/python3.txt

+You can and should replace this with your own requirements.txt

+Next, initialize the database
+- initialize_my_project_name_db

+This will create a postgresql database and create the necessary tables, along with the corresponding alembic migrations

-Your application should now ready.
+Your application should now be ready.

 - pserve development.ini --reload